 But the day came where it was just me and the kiddos, and it was manageable.
-It was hard and came with stress and tears, but it was manageable none the less.
+It was hard and came with stress and tears, but it was manageable nonetheless.
 Then slowly it got easier and easier, until one day, after exactly 8 weeks, I experienced my first day without a feeling of extreme overwhelm at any point during the day.
-The overwhelming chaos had turned into manageable everyday mayhem.
+The overwhelming chaos of 2 under 2 had turned into manageable everyday mayhem.
 It was then that I knew I could not only go through the motions, but actually thrive in this crazy journey of two under two.

-These 6 tips really helped me reclaim my life and not get tossed around going through the waves of this new season of life.
+These 6 tips really helped me reclaim my life and not get tossed around going through the waves of this new two under two season of life.
 Start small and recognize your needs.
 You can do this and you will get through this ❤️️ But, before we jump right into the tips I’m going to answer a few quick questions.

 Give Yourself Grace

 Life, although similar to before, is also drastically different when you become a mom of 2 under 2.
 Your to-do list will take that much longer to do, and it will be that much harder to have a shower or drink warm coffee.
 Lower your expectations and give yourself grace.
 There are seasons in your life where you will kick ass, and there are seasons where you need to just be and get through it.
-Each has a time and a place, and for now your time is to soak in the cuddles, keep the kids clothed and fed, and focus on love and sleep rather than any to-do list and cleaning.
+Each has a time and a place, and for now, your time is best spent soaking in the cuddles, keeping the kids clothed and fed, and focusing on love and sleep rather than any to-do list and cleaning.

 Don’t Stress About Screen Time

-I get it, I was a strict no screen time mama with my first, but you know what, screen time will make your life a hell of a lot easier right now.
-It’s not going to damage your kid, and it will go a long way for helping your state of mind.
+I get it, I was a strict no screen time mama with my first, but you know what, screen time will make your life a hell of a lot easier with 2 under 2.
+It’s not going to damage your kid, and it will go a long way in helping your state of mind.
 Get Disney + and keep it on all day long if you have to.
-It won’t be like this forever, but for now you need to use the tools that you have.
+It won’t be like this forever, but for now, you need to use the tools that you have.

 Develop Good Sleep Habits Early On